Aide financière

 • Comment faire une demande d'aide financière

-The Parents’ Financial Statement (PFS) is the heart of the financial aid application.
-The PFS is a common application shared by most Bay Area independent schools.
+The Clarity application is at the heart of the financial aid process.
+This common application is shared by most Bay Area independent schools.
+For financial aid questions, please email financialaid@college-prep.org or call 510.420.2345.
+Clarity customer service may be reached at support@clarityapp.com.

-• Visit the School and Student Services website for families to get started on your Parents’ Financial Statement
+• Visit the Clarity website to get started on your application

-• The fee to submit your PFS is $60.
+• The fee to submit your application is $60.
 Fee waivers are automatically granted to families who qualify.
+If this fee is a hardship and you do not automatically qualify for a waiver, please contact the Financial Aid Office at financialaid@college-prep.org.

-• Upload completed 2021 Federal Tax Form 1040 including all schedules, W-2’s, and supporting documents to your School and Student Services account.
+• Upload completed 2023 Federal Tax Form 1040 including all schedules, W-2’s, and supporting documents to your Clarity account.

 • Financial Aid FAQs